operasoftware/operaprestodriver/README.md

 Standards](http://code.google.com/p/java-coding-standards/wiki/Introduction)
 and have test cases attached to them if you introduce a new feature.

-Much of OperaDriver's code is shared with the other WebDriver implementations, and for working on this code base you should also familiarize yourself with the [Selenium code base](http://code.google.com/p/selenium/source/checkout).
+Much of OperaPrestoDriver’s code is shared with the other WebDriver implementations, and for working on this code base you should also familiarize yourself with the [Selenium code base](http://code.google.com/p/selenium/source/checkout).
 There are